Who can File a Consumer Proposal?

 - You must be an individual — as in an actual person.
 Businesses cannot file consumer proposals (there’s a whole other process for them).

-- You must use a licensed bankruptcy trustee for the proposal process.
+- You must use a licensed insolvency trustee for the proposal process.
 A proposal is a legally binding contract between you and your creditors—which is a good thing, because it means your creditors can’t change their minds as long as you’re meeting the terms—and it can only be filed by a licensed trustee.

 That last point brings us to a word of caution: if you need debt help, make sure you’re getting the right kind.
 Many companies currently offer “debt solutions” or “debt settlement” services to unwary—and financially desperate—consumers.
 You need to know that they are not the same as a licensed trustee, and the “arrangements” they make with your creditors are not legally binding.
 We’ve lost count of the number of clients who have come to us after months of paying for such services, usually in worse financial shape than they were when they began.